jfrome1/NUS-AI-writing-project/src/content/docs/HSH1000/hsh-tw55.md

 ---
-title: NTW2029
+title: Section TW55
 ---

-Instructor: Jonathan Frome
+HSH1000, Section TW55
+Instructor: Martin Chong Ken Chuan
-This section meets Tue and Fri at 14:00 in LL-SR3
+This section meets Fri at 12:00 in AS3-0314

 ## Summary of the GenAI policy

-- You are free to use or not use GenAI chatbots in this course in any way as long as you submit links to your chat transcripts
+- You are free to use or not use GenAI chatbots in this course in almost any way as long as you submit links to your chat transcripts
 - There is no penalty for using GenAI chatbots
 - Every assignment in this course must include either 1) a link to a transcript of all relevant GenAI use or 2) a statement that no GenAI was used.

+The only GenAI use that is not allowed is submitting an assignment that is entirely written by GenAI.

 See the rest of the page for important details.